MyStrengthBook/session/README.md

   cache: !process.browser && {
     uri: 'mongodb://user:pass@localhost:27017/dbname' // Default is in memory (see keyv uri).
   }
+  /**
+   * Passed to keyv, time to live in milliseconds.
+   * Time that the session cache should persist in the server
+   * By default this will be undefined
+   */
+  keyvTtl: 60000
 }
 ```

 # Implementation Details

 Rill sessions work in both the client and server however only the initial session from the server with the user will be synced using an XHR request.

 In the browser the initial session is loaded from the server via XHR and then stored in memory.